DAPotapov/PMA-bot/README.md

                 ]
             },
         ],
-    "staff": [                                      # Actioners are stored separately because it is more convinient to write tg_id
-        {                                           # If they were stored in tasks, then it will be a problem to write tg_id in each task
+    "staff": [                                      # Actioners are stored separately {                                           # If they were stored in tasks, then it will be a problem to write tg_id in each task
             "_id": ObjectId(),
-            "program_id": '',                       # id of this resource from original project file "name": "John",
+            "name": "John",
             "email": "",
             "phone": "",